brettz9/nogin/README.md

     is lighter-weight and we don't need all that jsdom offers; add tests within `jamilih` for the integration
 1. See about minor **to-dos in code** along the way
+1. Make **email activation (and email) optional** (would mitigate some problems with email detection when current enforcement of unique emails (proposed `uniqueEmails: true`) is enabled as users concerned with privacy could at least avoid an email that could be sniffed)?
+1. Make server config to **make error messages of potential concern to privacy optional** (avoid allowing testing presence of an email in the system by feedback from lost password (detecting existent vs. non-existent email)
+    1. Only complete solution is if also **allowing signup/update to an existing email** (otherwise those pages could be used for detection instead).
+        1. We could also make **emails optional** (beyond activation?)
+        1. While we could make the errors less specific, this can still effectively be sniffed by signing up for different accounts and seeing if they result in some error (they likely shouldn't otherwise)
+        1. In allowing disabling of `uniqueEmails`, require username be provided so will only send reset password for that account
+    1. Info: Optional since many sites might wish to enforce unique emails or identity-by-email, or may simply wish to give users full feedback about whether a lost password email was successfully sent or not.
+    1. Info: Note that login would always allow detecting existent vs. non-existent user names (this is just for email detection)
+    1. More **validation from CLI**, e.g., adding an option or default to report if an email is already in use